 Reefs here are home to delicate species like the yellow staghorn sponge, ross coral, pink sea fan, and sunset cup coral.

-Skerries Bank and surrounds has been designated an MCZ for the wide range of habitats found in the area as well as to protect the pink sea fan and spiny lobster.
+Skerries Bank and surrounds has been designated a Marine Conservation Zone for the wide range of habitats found in the area as well as to protect the pink sea fan and spiny lobster.

 The diversity of species found here is high.
 The Skerries Bank runs along the coast from Leek Cove to Torcross, and overlaps with the Start Point Inshore Potting Agreement (IPA).
 The IPA is a licensed area that is permanently or seasonally closed to mobile fishing gear (trawling), so that static gear, in particular pots, can be used instead.